-- (2) If the operator's baseline capture rate is less than sixty percent, the operator shall submit by the specified date to the division for approval, a plan to meet the minimum required annual capture percentage increase. - (3) An operator's acquisition of a natural gas gathering system from another operator shall not affect its annual natural gas capture requirements.
-No later 60 days following the acquisition, the operator may file a written request to the division requesting to modify its gas capture percentage requirements for good cause based on its acquisition.
-The division may approve, approve with conditions, or deny the request in its sole discretion. - (4) Operators that are affiliated shall consolidate their natural gas capture reporting and compliance obligations. - B. Accounting.
-No later than February 15 each year beginning in 2023, the operator shall submit a report certifying compliance with its statewide gas capture requirements.
-The operator's volume of vented and flared natural gas shall be counted as lost natural gas and excluded from the volume of natural gas gathered or used for beneficial use in the calculation of its statewide natural gas capture requirements, except that the operator may exclude from the volume of gathered natural gas: - (1) the volume of vented and flared natural gas pursuant to Subparagraph (a) of Paragraph (2) of Subsection F of 19.15.28.8 NMAC for which the operator timely filed, and the division approved, a form C-129; and - (2) the volume of natural gas reported as a beneficial use pursuant to Subparagraphs (d) or (h) of Paragraph (2) of Subsection F of 19.15.28.8 NMAC, provided that the operator identifies the volume of vented natural gas, the reason that the operator vented the natural gas rather than capturing it and any other relevant information requested by the division; and - (3) an operator that used a division-approved ALARM technology to monitor for leaks and releases may obtain a credit against the volume of lost natural gas if it discovered the leak or release using the ALARM technology, and the operator: - (a) isolated the leak or release within 48 hours following field verification; - (b) repaired the leak or release within 15 days or another date approved by the division;
+(2) If the operator's baseline capture rate is less than sixty percent, the operator shall submit by the specified date to the division for approval, a plan to meet the minimum required annual capture percentage increase.

+(3) An operator's acquisition or sale of a natural gas gathering system from another operator shall not affect its annual natural gas capture requirements.
+No later 60 days following the acquisition or sale, the operator may file a written request to the division requesting to modify its annual gas capture percentage requirements for good cause based on its acquisition or sale.
+The division may approve, approve with conditions, or deny the request in its sole discretion.

+(4) Operators that are affiliated shall consolidate their natural gas capture reporting and compliance obligations.

+B. Accounting.
+No later than February 28 of each year beginning in 2023, the operator shall submit a report certifying compliance with its statewide gas capture requirements.
+The operator shall determine compliance with its statewide gas capture requirements by deducting any ALARM credits approved pursuant to this subsection from the aggregated volume of lost gas calculated for each month during the preceding year pursuant to Subparagraph (a) of Paragraph (3) of Subsection F of 19.15.27.8 NMAC, deducting that aggregated volume of lost gas produced for each month during the preceding year, and dividing that volume by the aggregated volume of natural gas produced for each month during the preceding year.

+(1) An operator that used a division-approved ALARM technology to monitor for leaks and releases may obtain a credit against the volume of lost natural gas if it discovered the leak or release using the ALARM technology, and the operator:

+(a) isolated the leak or release within 48 hours following field verification; (b) repaired the leak or release within 15 days following field verification or another date approved by the division;

-- (c) timely notified the division by filing a form C-129 or form C-141; ; and - (d) used ALARM monitoring technology as a routine and on-going aspect of its waste-reduction practices.
+(c) timely notified the division by filing a form C-129 or form C-141; ; and (d) used ALARM monitoring technology as a routine and on-going aspect of its waste-reduction practices.